Formats and Prices

 —Publishers Weekly, starred review

-"epically imaginative, heartbreaking, and worth the read."—Los Angeles Review of Books
+- "epically imaginative, heartbreaking, and worth the read."—Los Angeles Review of Books

-"An ambitious and immersive tale about love and sacrifice, told by an ancient spirit.
+- "An ambitious and immersive tale about love and sacrifice, told by an ancient spirit.
 A bold new novel from an exciting young writer."—Brit Bennett, New York Times bestselling author of The Mothers

-"Chigozie Obioma is a gifted and original storyteller.
+- "Chigozie Obioma is a gifted and original storyteller.
 His masterful new novel An Orchestra of Minorities is remarkable for its exploration of universal concepts to do with destiny, free will and luck."—Jennifer Clement, author of Gun Love and President of PEN International

-"Chigozie Obioma is an audacious and ambitious writer, and quite adept at binding the reader to the irresistible spells he casts.
+- "Chigozie Obioma is an audacious and ambitious writer, and quite adept at binding the reader to the irresistible spells he casts.
 An Orchestra of Minorities is a magisterial accomplishment by any measure, and particularly impressive for the way Obioma orchestrates a tableau in which humans and spirits must interact in a complex, emotionally rich-veined story.
 Few writers can match Obioma's astonishing range, his deft facility for weaving a mesmeric and triumphant fictive canvas in which-reminiscent of the ancient masters-a cohort of gods presides over and negotiates the fates of humans."—Okey Ndibe, author of Foreign Gods, Inc.

-"Chigozie Obioma pens a deeply empathetic, complex, and gut-wrenchingly human narrative that captures the heart and soul.
+- "Chigozie Obioma pens a deeply empathetic, complex, and gut-wrenchingly human narrative that captures the heart and soul.
 An Orchestra of Minorities stays with you.
 With remarkable style and compelling language, he explores what it means to experience blinding love and devastating loss.
 A truly gifted writer, Obioma has proven yet again, that he's a literary treasure."—Nicole Dennis-Benn, award-winning author of Here Comes the Sun